 The best tool for finding new keywords is Google Trends.

 This tool will show you whether or not search demand for that keyword is growing.

 If you see a keyword on the rise, it’s probably worth creating a piece of content around that keyword.
 Even if the search volume isn’t great today, it’s only going to go up over time.

 Here’s the truth:

-If you want your content to rank in 2019, you need to promote it.
+If you want your content to rank, you need to promote it.